 - Noble Savage: The islanders weren't perfect by any means, but were portrayed as a peaceful people who only wanted to be kept alone and remain neutral in the ongoing pirates vs. soldiers conflict.

-- Ocean Punk: The setting was a mix between Welcome to the Caribbean, Mon! and more Polynesian-flavoured environments (in the case of the natives).
+- Ocean Punk: The setting was a mix between the Caribbean and more Polynesian-flavoured environments (in the case of the natives).

 - Pirate Booty: Many sets, especially the smaller ones, come with treasure chests full of gold coins for the pirates to plunder.